In God We Trust (Stryper album)

 In God We Trust is the fourth studio album by Christian metal band Stryper, released in 1988.
 The album achieved Gold record status, selling over half a million copies.
 Three singles were released including "Always There For You" and "I Believe in You" which both hit the Billboard Hot 100 chart peaking at No. 71 and No. 88 respectively - the second song, however, became a hit in Brazil, as part of soundtrack of the novela O Salvador da Pátria.
 The third single "Keep The Fire Burning" did not chart.
 The album received two GMA Dove Awards for "Hard Music Album" and "Hard Rock Song" for the title track.

+The album's original cover design depicted a $100 bill bearing the Stryper logo and the phrase "In God We Trust," but was rejected following US government intervention over the use of imagery resembling legal tender.
+The cover was revised to show the bill in black and white rather than the traditional green, contributing to a delay from the planned April 1988 release.
+The album was produced by Michael Lloyd, who had previously worked with Belinda Carlisle.

+Kim Neely of Rolling Stone dismissed the album as "a saccharine hodgepodge of PTL sentiment," writing that "the melodies aren't half-bad, but born-again Styx just doesn't wash with your average slam fan."

+The band chose a $100 bill as the album's cover image as a deliberate reminder that the phrase "In God We Trust" appears on all American currency.